dinaAbdelrahman/DataEngineering.P6.Capstone/Readme.md

 * State_Code: state code
 * Race: dominant race in that city (White, Hispanic or Latino, Asian, Black or African-American, or American Indian and Alaska Native)
 * Count: number of people of that race in the city

+## Next Step:

+Answer Complex Analtical queries based on the built new schema